wwwlicious/servicestack-discovery-consul/README.md

     public void Any(RequestDTO dto)
     {
-        // the automatically find the correct uri endpoint for the the request using consul var response = Client.Post(new ExternalDTO { Custom = "bob" });
+        // will automatically find the correct uri endpoint for the the request using consul var response = Client.Post(new ExternalDTO { Custom = "bob" });
     }
 }